nanotech/swift-haskell-tutorial/README.md

 ![Select Swift as the default language](tutorial/xcode-create-project-language-swift.png)

+Name the project SwiftHaskell.

-Then `cd` into the directory with the `.xcodeproj` and create a new stack project:
+`cd` into the directory with the `.xcodeproj` and create a new stack project:

 ```sh
 $ cd SwiftHaskell